DETAILED ACTION

 As to “selecting a first object, from the plurality of objects in the first content segment” Iyer discloses (¶0023-¶0025, ¶0037-¶0041) that the device identifies the primary object from the plurality of objects from the multimedia content where the primary object is selected based on the parameter associated with the primary object such as frequency of appearance of the primary object, duration of appearance of the primary object in the multimedia content.

-As to “detecting a time gap between the first and the second mappings and detecting at least a portion of mapping of a second object, from the plurality of objects, overlapping at least a portion of the first or the second mapping of the first object” Iyer discloses (¶0004-¶0005, ¶0024-¶0025, ¶0027-¶0029) identifying objects in frames and such objects are identified in non-contiguous frames; as each frame has a sequence, duration, and time, lack of presence of the identified object signifies time gaps between such frames/mappings; (¶0039) frames that includes secondary object are given lower weight and discarded.
+As to “detecting a time gap between the first mapping and the second mapping and detecting at least a portion of mapping of a second object, from the plurality of objects, overlapping at least a portion of the first mapping or the second mapping of the first object” Iyer discloses (¶0004-¶0005, ¶0024-¶0025, ¶0027-¶0029) identifying objects in frames and such objects are identified in non-contiguous frames; as each frame has a sequence, duration, and time, lack of presence of the identified object signifies time gaps between such frames/mappings; (¶0039) frames that includes secondary object are given lower weight and discarded.

 Regarding claim 2, “The method of claim 1, further comprising: generating a new content segment based on the new content structure; and transmitting the new content segment to an electronic device” Iyer discloses (¶0047, ¶0041-¶0042) that the summarized content is generated that includes identified object and the summarized multimedia content is rendered on the user device.

-Regarding claim 8, “The method of claim 1, wherein the concatenation of the first and second mappings of the first object results in one continuous mapping from the first mapping to the second mapping of the first object without any gaps in-between” Iyer discloses (¶0041-¶0042) that the content with primary objects are concatenated/summarized; (¶0004-¶0005, ¶0024-¶0025, ¶0027-¶0029) the plurality of frames devoid of the primary object of interest or reference of the primary objects are discarded to maintain continuity of the presentation of frames containing identified object, and therefore disclosing the new content segment does not comprise a time gap.
+Regarding claim 8, “The method of claim 1, wherein the concatenation of the first mapping and second mapping of the first object results in one continuous mapping from the first mapping to the second mapping of the first object without any gaps in-between” Iyer discloses (¶0041-¶0042) that the content with primary objects are concatenated/summarized; (¶0004-¶0005, ¶0024-¶0025, ¶0027-¶0029) the plurality of frames devoid of the primary object of interest or reference of the primary objects are discarded to maintain continuity of the presentation of frames containing identified object, and therefore disclosing the new content segment does not comprise a time gap.

 Regarding claim 11, see rejection similar to claim 1.